 Living in the Alberta Arts District

-The neighborhood is on Portland’s Northeast side and acts as a northern compliment to Hawthorne in the Southeast.
-The neighborhood has seen something of a renaissance in recent years, filling in with shops, renovated bungalows, and tasty restaurants.
+The Alberta Arts District neighborhood is on Portland’s Northeast side and acts as a northern compliment to Hawthorne in the Southeast.
+The neighborhood has seen something of a renaissance in recent years, filling in with trendy boutique shops, renovated bungalows, and tasty restaurants.
+It attracts artists and families alike with its balance between lively and cozy.

 Alberta Arts District is perhaps best-known for its Last Thursday street fairs which have perpetuated for years.
 The Last Thursday festival is a monthly event which gets people out to peruse the street’s art galleries.
 During the summer, the event expands and the street is shut down from 6:00 PM until 9:30.
 The neighborhood fills with carloads of people from all over the city.
 Since this is Portland, many more will come via bicycle from all over the city to take part in the hustle and bustle of vendors, entertainers, and the glory that is Portland in summer.